Skip to main content

 The Verdict

 If you're choosing between Lacroix at The Rittenhouse and Philadelphia's other French-leaning fine dining rooms, Lacroix wins on setting and occasion-readiness.
-The Forbes Travel Guide Four-Star rating is the clearest signal here: this is a room that delivers on its promise for business dinners, anniversaries, and celebrations where the atmosphere has to do some of the work.
+The Forbes Travel Guide Four-Star rating is the clearest signal here: this is a room that delivers on its promise for business dinners, anniversaries, celebrations where the atmosphere has to do some of the work.
 The more useful question isn't whether Lacroix is worth visiting — it is — but when to go.
 Lunch and Sunday brunch represent the better value entry points into a kitchen that charges fine dining prices at dinner.

 Lunch vs. Dinner: Where the Value Lands

 Lacroix makes a stronger case at lunch than many comparable French American rooms in Philadelphia.
-Monday through Saturday, the kitchen offers a proper seated lunch service with composed plates rather than an abbreviated menu , the lobster roll with tarragon potato chips is a documented option that signals the kitchen is cooking seriously even at midday, not just running a truncated version of the evening program.
-For a business lunch or a low-pressure first date, this is the move: you get the full room, the Rittenhouse Square views, and the kitchen's technique without committing to a full tasting menu spend.
+Monday through Saturday, the kitchen offers a proper seated lunch service with composed plates rather than an abbreviated menu, the lobster roll with tarragon potato chips is a documented option that signals the kitchen is cooking seriously even at midday, not just running a truncated version of the evening program.
+For a business lunch or a low-pressure first date, this is the move: you get the full room, the Rittenhouse Square views, the kitchen's technique without committing to a full tasting menu spend.

 Sunday brunch is the one genuinely distinctive offer on the calendar.
-The buffet is staged inside the kitchen itself , an arrangement that gives the meal a behind-the-scenes quality that standard hotel brunch rooms don't provide.
+The buffet is staged inside the kitchen itself, an arrangement that gives the meal a behind-the-scenes quality that standard hotel brunch rooms don't provide.
 This is the format to book if you're bringing someone who wants an experience to talk about rather than just a meal to eat.
 It's also the most accessible price of entry into the Lacroix dining room, which makes it the right recommendation for first-timers who want to calibrate before committing to a dinner reservation.

 Dinner skews toward the tasting menu format, which is where the kitchen's French technique gets the most room to operate.
 If tasting menus are your preference, Lacroix delivers the format with the kind of room and service polish that justifies the occasion.
 If you're looking for a la carte flexibility at dinner, the room may feel more prescriptive than you'd like.